Join Jim's mailing list.

 Things were going well in my physics career, but then I was called into ordained ministry and studied to become an Episcopal priest.
 As I served parishes in New Mexico, Texas and Wisconsin, I was often asked how someone trained in a field so rational, analytical and solid as physics could embrace something so intuitive, fuzzy and ancient as religion.
 For years, I had already been pondering that question, and the answer can be found in my first book, Grasp: Making Sense of Science and Spirituality.

-Now I’ve written five novels: Waverly’s Universe (my first novel since that masterpiece I created when I was five), The Sand People, Up North, The Mountain Goat, and my newest, 68: a novel.
+Now I’ve written six novels: Waverly’s Universe (my first novel since that masterpiece I created when I was five), The Sand People, Up North, The Mountain Goat, 68: a novel, and my newest, Mail Girl.

 Another interesting thing happened to me during those years at Los Alamos.
 I met my wife Mary.
 Today we live in Wisconsin, where we enjoy kayaking, hiking and outdoor photography.
 We have three grown children.